Breezedude/bootloader_samd21_breezedude/README.md

 The bootloader sits at 0x00000000, and the application starts at 0x00002000 (SAMD21) or 0x00004000 (SAMD51).

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License

-See THIRD-PARTY-NOTICES.txt for the original SAM-BA bootloader license from Atmel.
+See THIRD-PARTY-NOTICES.txt for the original SAM-BA bootloader license from Atmel and the Adafruit/Microsoft upstream licenses.

-The new code is licensed under MIT.
+The Breezedude-specific modifications are licensed under MIT.